-In accordance with ASC 805, Business Combinations, the following fair values were assigned to assets acquired and liabilities assumed based on management's estimates and assumptions and are preliminary.
-The significant assumptions used to estimate the fair value of the property, plant and equipment included replacement cost estimates, salvage values and market data for similar assets where available.
-The significant assumptions used to estimate the value of the customer relationship intangible assets included discount rate and future revenues and operating expenses.
+The following fair values assigned to assets acquired and liabilities assumed are preliminary based on management's estimates and assumptions.
 The final valuation and related allocation of the purchase price is subject to change as additional information is received and will be completed no later than 12 months after the closing date.
-The final acquisition accounting adjustments may be materially different and may include (i) changes in fair values of Property, plant and equipment and associated salvage values; (ii) changes in allocations to Intangible assets, as well as goodwill; and, (iii) other changes to assets and liabilities, such as working capital accounts and inventory.
+The final acquisition accounting adjustments may be materially different and may include (i) changes in fair values of Property, plant and equipment and associated salvage values; (ii) changes in allocations to Intangible assets, such as above or below market leases, customer relationships, as well as goodwill; and, (iii) other changes to assets and liabilities, such as working capital accounts and inventory.